-- 1. The child must be potty-trained. - 2.
+- 1. The child must be potty-trained.
+If repeated accidents occur, a meeting with the administration will be scheduled.
+If necessary, your child may be temporarily dismissed from the program until the issue is resolved. - 2.
 Developmental concerns such as language/learning delays, physical delays, etc. must be discussed with the administration prior to admittance to assure that the school can meet the child's needs.